 Finally, the fifth constitutional jurisdictional provision bears on the role of the Faculty Senate as a voice in the selection of nominees for University President, in the event of the resignation, retirement or death of the President.
 Upon the request of the Board of Trustees, the Faculty Senate is empowered to designate individuals to be available for membership on any committee requested by the Board of Trustees, for the purpose of consultation in the selection of a presidential nominee.
 [Art.
 IV, Section B, (5)]

 Representation is proportional, based on the number of eligible faculty in each college, except that each college is entitled to at least one Senator.
 [Art.
 IV, Section A, 1(a)] “Eligible faculty” is defined as full-time Instructors, Assistant Professors, Associate Professors, and Professors.
 University Service Professors, Associate Professors, and Assistant Professors are also eligible.
 [Art.
-IV, Section A, 1 (c)] The Dean of the Faculties has the duty of submitting a list of eligible faculty to the Faculty Senate Coordinator by Feb.
-1 of each year.
+IV, Section A, 1 (c)] The Office of Faculty Development and Advancement has the duty of submitting a list of eligible faculty to the Faculty Senate Coordinator by February 1 of each year.
 [Art.
-IV, Section A, 1 (d)(1)] The Faculty Senate Coordinator determines the total number of representatives apportioned to each college, and the number to be elected that year, by Feb.
-15 of each year.
+IV, Section A, 1 (d)(1)] The Faculty Senate Coordinator determines the total number of representatives apportioned to each college [and independent school director], and the number to be elected that year, by February 15 of each year.
 The Faculty Senate Coordinator notifies the appropriate dean of the number of Senators to be elected.
 [Art.
 IV, Section A, 1(c)]

 Some special rules govern the representation of the Developmental Research School (Florida State University School) faculty.
 The DRS/FSUS is entitled to one elected Senator.
 The DRS/FSUS faculty does not count as College of Education faculty for the purpose of determining the College of Education’s number of representatives, nor may the DRS/FSUS faculty vote in the College of Education Faculty Senate election.
 [Art.
 IV, Section A, 1(c)]

 Each unit may employ its own procedures, as chosen by the eligible faculty, for electing its Senators.
-Each unit may also elect, according to a procedure determined by eligible faculty members, an alternative representative or representatives, to serve in the absence of the unit’s Senator or Senators.
-The alternate will have full privileges of a regular Senator when serving in the regular Senator’s absence.
+Each unit may also elect, according to a procedure determined by eligible faculty members, an alternative representative or representatives, to serve in the absence of the unit’s senator(s).
+The alternate will have full privileges of a regular senator when serving in the regular senator’s absence.
 [Art.
 IV, Section A, 1 (d)(2)]

-The following are ex officio members of the Faculty Senate: The President of the University, the Vice Presidents, the Dean of the Faculties, the Dean of The Graduate School, the Dean of Undergraduate Studies, the dean of each college, the University Registrar, the Director of Libraries, and the President of the Student Body.
-Ex-officiomembers shall have the privilege of the floor but may not vote.
+The following are ex officio members of the Faculty Senate: The President of the University, the Vice Presidents, the Dean of The Graduate School, the Dean of Undergraduate Studies, the dean of each college, the University Registrar, the Director of Libraries, and the President of the Student Body.
+Ex officio members shall have the privilege of the floor but may not vote.
 [Art.
 IV, Section A, 2]

 The President of the Faculty Senate is the body’s presiding officer, elected from the Senate membership for a one-year term.
 The Senate President also serves as Chair of the Faculty Senate Steering Committee.
 [Art.
 IV, Section A, 2] The Senate President is the liaison between the President of the University and the Senate, and communicates the recommendations of the Steering Committee to the President of the University.
 [Bylaws of the Faculty Senate Section E (3)(b)] The Senate President is also a member of the University Board of Trustees.
 [Florida Statutes 1001.71(1)]